dexterxx-pl/spring-session-jdbc-liquibase/README.md

 Tested only with PostgreSQL and H2.

-Blob type insired from original Spring sources.
+Blob type inspired from original Spring sources.

 ## How to use (Spring Boot example)